 A good resource to look through is the firm’s Form ADV.
 This is a document that all financial advisor firms registered with the SEC or a state organization must file.
 The Form ADV provides tons of information on any of the firm’s past disciplinary issues, its client base and services and more.

-Investment advisors and financial planners are alternatives to a wealth manager.
-They differ in their specialties, though, as they focus on a specific piece of your financial situation.
-Conversely, wealth managers look at the full picture and manage all of the various parts of it
+While each of these financial advisor categories differ in their specialties, they usually focus on a specific area of your financial situation.
+Conversely, wealth managers look at the full picture and manage all of your money holistically.

 Like a financial planner, a wealth manager can help clients identify their objectives and map out a financial plan to achieve them.
-Unlike wealth managers, who typically help wealthy clients manage a more complex financial situation, financial planners serve many types of investors who wants help drawing up a budget and a long-term road map.
+Unlike wealth managers, who typically help wealthy clients with more complex financial situations, financial planners serve many types of clients who have more generic needs.

-Similar to investment advisors, a wealth manager can help clients select strategic, long-term investments for their portfolios within appropriate asset allocations.
-While investment advisors zero in on this particular aspect, wealth managers are also looking at a client’s overall financial life and providing services like financial planning and relationship management.
+Similar to investment advisors, a wealth manager can help clients select strategic investments for their portfolios within appropriate asset allocations.
+While investment advisors zero in on this particular aspect, wealth managers also look at a client’s overall financial life and provide financial planning and relationship management in conjunction with investment services.

 Tips for Finding a Wealth Manager

 - Financial advisors and wealth managers alike can be great partners for anyone looking to get their financial life in order.
-Luckily, finding a good financial advisor doesn’t have to be hard.
-SmartAsset’s free tool will pair you with local advisors.
+Luckily, finding a financial advisor doesn’t have to be hard, as SmartAsset’s free tool will match you with up to three advisors in your area.
 Get started now.

 - When picking a financial advisor or wealth manager, make sure they abide by fiduciary duty.
 This ensures that they will act in your best interest, no matter what.
 In addition, it could be valuable to figure out if a firm you’re looking at is fee-based or fee-only.